Am I entitled to a share of the house?

 Every owner has a right to have guests in their home.
 However, if the circumstances are to be permanent or at least semi-permanent, it can lead to what is known legally as “an implied licence to occupy” being granted to the third-party.
 If you want a quick path to an expensive and stressful situation, here is a perfect example.

-Rather than let the situation fester, thereby risking an implied licence and the potential difficulty of removing the person from your home, talk to us about how you can remedy the situation.
+Don’t let the situation fester.
+That can risk an “implied licence” and the potential difficulty of removing the person from your home.
+Instead take prompt legal advice.
+Talk to us about how you can remedy the situation.
 Our Solicitors will take the worry off your shoulders and provide clear, practical advice.

 Can I evict my partner from the home?